makyo/salsa/drafts/2017-05-07-salsa-weekly.md

 ## The List

 For your listening pleasure, here are our picks in one handy dandy [Spotify playlist](https://open.spotify.com/user/forneuslex/playlist/0ywCUtbkTV99owrMnxf3Ic).
-Scroll down for our reasons!
+Scroll down for what we have to say!

 <iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Aforneuslex%3Aplaylist%3A0ywCUtbkTV99owrMnxf3Ic" height="380" frameborder="0" allowtransparency="true"></iframe>